iGotenz/selfbot.py/README.md

 **This is coming soon, so it's not working at the moment.**

 To submit a cog, submit a [pull request](https://github.com/verixx/selfbot.py/pulls) into the [/cogs/community](https://github.com/verixx/selfbot.py/tree/rewrite/cogs/community) folder.
-To download a cog, add the Cog Name in `data/community_cogs.txt`.
+To download a cog, add the cog name in `data/community_cogs.txt`.
 Invalid cog names will return an error in your console.

 Currently available cogs:-
 * cog1